LeNaya S Crawford, LMFT, RPT, RYT- The Holistic MFT

 She incorporates play, art, mindfulness, sound, yoga and movement, helping clients work through their challenges more effectively at their own pace while emphasizing their strengths.

-LeNaya is a featured mental health expert for the Huffington Post, Healthline, Ask men and Daily motion.
+LeNaya is a featured mental health expert for the Huffington Post, Health line, Ask men and Daily motion and more.

 Crystal Battle, MAMFT